wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/3-modify-table-forms.md

 1. Select the **Tables** menu and then search for **EmployeeTable** that you created in the previous module.
 You can search for it by selecting **Custom** and then typing **employee** in the search bar.

 1. Select the table and then select **Forms**.
-Find the **Main** information form, and then select it to navigate to the forms design experience.
+Find and select the **Main** information form to navigate to the forms design experience.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Forms tab with the Main Information option highlighted.](../media/10-main-information.png)](../media/10-main-information.png#lightbox)